-Grandfather brought his hands together, rubbed and slowly parted them as if opening up a book.
-As he did so, a shadow of a young boy flew across the room.
+Grandfather brought his hands together, rubbed, and slowly parted them as if opening up a book.
+As he did so, the shadow of a young boy flew across the room.
 The children gasped.

 “Then we shall begin at the beginning.”

 At the time of this story, it was the eleventh Summer of Standing Deer.
-He forgot the first and the second was only a memory of brown skin and massage of his mother’s back as she performed her daily chores.
+He had forgotten the first, and the second was only a memory of brown skin and massage of his mother’s back as she performed her daily chores.
 From the third summer, he could recall.

 He was also helpful to the younger ones, sharing the things he had learned from his Grandfather, such things as plants and berries and from animals.

-The Elders saw this and they kept him n the back of their minds.
+The Elders saw this, and they kept him in the back of their minds.

 One day, the Elders gathered at the request of Grey Fox.
 Grey Fox was a very old Medicine Man and a Trickster.
-He too had been watching Standing Deer and as Grey Fox felt that his time would come in a few more years, he wanted to discuss this with the Elders.
+He, too, had seen Standing Deer, and as Grey Fox felt that his time would come in a few more years, he wanted to discuss this with the Elders.
 He thought that Standing Deer would be a suitable person for such a responsible role.

 So, the Elders and Grey Fox sat in a circle and spoke of this.
-The smoked many pipes and prayed and talked and talked and talked and they took their time doing so as it was a very important thing of which they spoke.
+They smoked many pipes and prayed and talked and talked and talked, and they took their time doing so as it was a significant thing of which they spoke.

-And so, Standing Deer came to the Elders, accompanied by his father.
+And so, the next day, Standing Deer came to the Elders, accompanied by his father.